Industry & compliance

 └──────────┴─────────────────────────────────┘

-Six stages inside our API.
-Three external counterparties on the diagram, each with an active BAA and zero-retention terms.
-No dotted lines, no handwaving.
+Six stages inside the planned API.
+Three external counterparties on the diagram, each scoped for a BAA and zero-retention terms before any PHI moves.
+Current contract status is tracked at /security/subprocessors.

 How should PHI be handled inside an LLM pipeline?

-Once PHI is inside our infrastructure, the handling rules are conceptually simple and operationally strict.
+The handling rules UNMIRI's design specifies for PHI are conceptually simple and operationally strict.

 In-memory processing.
-The raw NGS report, extracted variant profile, and intermediate computations exist only in request-scoped process memory.
+Raw NGS reports, extracted variant profiles, and intermediate computations are designed to exist only in request-scoped process memory.
 No disk writes.
 No cache persistence.
-When the request completes, the worker's memory is the last place the data existed on our infrastructure.
+When a request completes, worker memory will be the last place that data lived on UNMIRI's infrastructure.

 PHI-redacted audit logs.
-We log every request: timestamp, authenticated principal, endpoint, status, latency, insight ID, hash of the input payload.
-We do not log the variant profile, the source patient ID, or any free-text content.
+The audit log records every request: timestamp, authenticated principal, endpoint, status, latency, insight ID, hash of the input payload.
+It does not record the variant profile, the source patient ID, or any free-text content.
 The audit log tells you that a report was processed and by whom, not what was in it.
-This is deliberate — an audit log containing PHI is itself a PHI surface area with its own BAA requirements.
+This is deliberate.
+An audit log containing PHI is itself a PHI surface area with its own BAA requirements.

 Provenance separate from content.
-The insight_id we return to the lab is an opaque reference.
+The insight_id returned to the lab is an opaque reference.
 The lab's own systems hold the mapping between insight_id and their patient record.
-We never need to know that mapping, and we don't store it.
+UNMIRI never needs that mapping, and the design does not store it.

 prompt_input = {